 If you have ever been through an IFTA Audit, you know it can be stressful!
 You worry that they will find a mistake and even worse, fine you for those mistakes.
 You may already know what happens if you fail an IFTA audit.
 IFTA audit penalties can be quite costly.
 This is why you need a system like TMS Digital IFTA Manager!

 IFTA Manager imports data from your ELD.
-We currently interface with six different ELDs and are adding more interfaces all the time.
+We interface with numerous different ELDs and are adding more interfaces all the time.
 We combine that information with the fuel transactions we import from your fuel card company.
-At this time, we interface with about 25 or 30 different fuel card companies.
+We interface with over 30 different fuel card companies.
 In addition, if you have yard fuel in a spreadsheet or .csv file, we can even import that for you!

 For the International Fuel Tax Agreement (or IFTA), an accurate and reliable accountability system is an important requirement to prevent an IFTA audit.
 That is where TMS Digital IFTA Manager comes in.